AI & Agents

 Fastio files live in workspaces with configurable access controls.
 You have three sharing options:

-- Workspace invitations: Add human collaborators directly to the workspace so they can browse, preview, and comment on files through the Fastio web interface.
-Because Fastio uses cloud-native storage (not sync-based), files are available globally as soon as the upload API call returns.
-There is no sync delay or processing queue.
-Your agent uploads a file in São Paulo, and a user in Tokyo can download it one second later.
+• Workspace invitations: Add human collaborators with POST /current/workspace/{workspace_id}/members/{email_or_user_id}/ so they can browse, preview, and comment on files through the Fastio web interface.
+Files are available as soon as the upload call returns 201 with new_file_id.
+Your agent can upload a file in São Paulo, and a user in Tokyo can open the share right after that response lands.

 Going Further: RAG, Webhooks, and Multi-Agent Setups